 Supportive Housing - City of Brantford

-Supportive housing helps people who are at risk of homelessness, promoting self-sufficiency while preventing housing loss.
+Supportive housing supports people aged 16 and up who are at risk of homelessness, promoting self-sufficiency while preventing housing loss.
 People are connected to landlords and are set up in a private self-contained apartment where they are the lease holders of their unit under the residential tenancy act.
 The program is offered for one year with an opportunity for extension, supporting independent sustainability of the unit.

 The Supportive Housing Program provides: